tsterley/video_annotator/README.md

 ## Using the Annotator
 ##### Requirements
+- Python
 - [OpenCV](https://pypi.org/project/opencv-python/) (recommended 3.3.1)
 - [Kivy](https://kivy.org/#home) (recommended 1.10.0)
 - [PyYAML](https://pyyaml.org/wiki/PyYAML) (recommended 3.12)
 - [NumPy](http://www.numpy.org/) (recommended 1.13.3)

 ##### Usage
-The annotator can be started using the provided "main_menu.exe" or by running the "main_menu.py" file with Python (e.g. by typing `python main_menu.py` in Command Prompt).
+The annotator can be started using the provided "main_menu.exe" or by running the "main_menu.py" file with Python (e.g. by navigating to the project folder and typing `python main_menu.py` in Command Prompt).

 From the main menu, picking "Load" will allow the user to select a video for annotation.

 ![Choose Video](/images/select_video.PNG?raw=true "Choose Video")

 Once a video is selected, the app will display it.
 Also displayed will be a description of possible keyboard inputs.
 These include annotations that can be marked, as well as control keys.
-Customising possible behaviours is done via the config file, described in the "Config File" section below
+Customising possible behaviours is done via the config file, described in the "Config File" section below.

 ![Video Chosen](/images/video_display.PNG?raw=true "Left: Keyboard Inputs, Right: Video Display")